pivotiiii/hourglass/README.md

 - All the timer window commands are available in the timer window context menu.
 - Shortcuts are displayed in the timer window context menu.
 - The progress bar changes direction to vertical when the height is more than the width and vice versa.
+- The switching between light and dark themes is improved.

 ### Mics